lucprincen/groltos-diary/Locations/Lonelywood.md

 # Lonelywood

-Town in the north, at the foot of Kelvin's Cairn.
+Town in the north, at the foot of [[Kelvin's Cairn]].
 Borders Maer Dualdon.